remnoteio/remnote-official-plugins/smart-blocks/README.md

 ## How to Use

--
--
+- Type a mathematical expression like 1+1, the result will be displayed in a widget below the Rem.
-- Save smart block calculations using the "Save calculation" command.
+- Save smart block calculations using the "Save calculation" Omnibar command.

 ## Developers